 Figure 5.13-2.
 Alan Bean in photo AS12-49-7281 (Apollo 12).

 If you examine a high-resolution scan of the original photograph, it turns out that the alleged studio lights or windows are neither shaped nor arranged like studio lights or windows.
 The low-quality version shown by hoax proponents makes them appear to be evenly spaced circular dots, but in actual fact their shape and spacing are very irregular.

-To anyone who uses proper research methods and goes to the original source, the explanation is quite obvious: reflections of sunlight on some of the scratches and smudges of the visor.
+The explanation of this apparent anomaly is now quite obvious: these are reflections of sunlight on some of the scratches and smudges of the visor.

-These blemishes were produced mainly by the astronaut’s dusty gloves when they bumped against the visor in moving their sliding lateral eyeshades, which can be seen pulled down in AS12-49-7281 to the sides of the visor.
+These blemishes were produced mainly by the astronaut’s dusty gloves when they bumped against the reflective visor to lift or lower it or to move their sliding lateral eyeshades, which can be seen pulled down in AS12-49-7281 to the sides of the visor.
 Lunar dust is highly abrasive because it is not smoothed by wind or water as occurs on Earth: it acts like a sort of natural sandpaper.
 Apollo mission reports often mention scratches and clogging caused by moondust.

 Similar lines of reflected sunlight can also be seen to the side of the Sun’s main reflection in pictures of the Apollo spacesuits taken on Earth during training, such as the one shown below.
 It seems unlikely that there was any need to place a row of spotlights in the sky for this picture.

-More recent photographs taken during spacewalks from the Shuttle and the International Space Station, too, show scratched visors: scuffing occurs even in the relatively pristine environment of space.
-An example is this photo, taken during Luca Parmitano’s ISS spacewalk in July 2013.
+More recent photographs taken during spacewalks from the US Space Shuttle and the International Space Station, too, show scratched visors: scuffing occurs even in the relatively pristine environment of space.
+An example is this photo, taken during Italian astronaut Luca Parmitano’s ISS spacewalk in July 2013.